Underwater Welding Equipment: Diving Helmet

 Diving helmets are not cheap.

+Because of the significant financial investment, make sure you’ve done your homework beforehand.
 After all, a diving helmet is the most important piece of equipment you’ll purchase.
+It’s what makes you a diver, not a swimmer.

 Photo property of Heavy Metal Divers

-Commercial divers usually don one of two types of headgear, and each one has pros and cons.
+Sight when you have it, means an enormous amount to your work efficiency.
+Commercial divers usually don one of two types of head gear, and each one has pros and cons.

-During a project in shallow water, commercial divers may prefer a full-face diving mask over a diving helmet since it often allows for a wider range of sight.
+During a project in shallow water, divers may prefer a full-face diving mask over a diving helmet since it often allows for a wider range of sight.
 A full-face diving mask has several other advantages:

 1. Lighter